acnolan/FizzBuzz/ReadMe.txt

 ==========================================================================
 FizzBuzz
 ==========================================================================
 Write a program that prints the numbers from 1 to 100.
-If it’s a multiple of 3, it should print “Fizz”.
-If it’s a multiple of 5, it should print “Buzz”.
-If it’s a multiple of 3 and 5, it should print “FizzBuzz”.
+If itâ€™s a multiple of 3, it should print â€œFizzâ€.
+If itâ€™s a multiple of 5, it should print â€œBuzzâ€.
+If itâ€™s a multiple of 3 and 5, it should print â€œFizzBuzzâ€.

-According to some articles online, 199 out of 200 for programming jobs cannot write code for this.
+According to some articles online, 199 out of 200 applicants for programming jobs cannot write code for this.
 While I believe that may be hyperbole, assuming it is true I wanted to demonstrate that I am one of the 1 in 200 who can write it.